-Liz Judge is Media Director at Earthjustice.
+Liz Judge is Director of Media Relations at Earthjustice.
 Working with Earthjustice litigators and legislative advocates, she strives to advance the fight for a safer, healthier and more vital environment and bring the stories of our efforts to stop harmful pollution from the courtrooms and the halls of Congress to the court of public opinion.
 She works at Earthjustice's headquarters in San Francisco.

-Before becoming Media Director, Liz was a campaign manager in Earthjustice's Washington, DC, office, leading Earthjustice's public advocacy campaigns on mountaintop removal mining, clean water, national forests, and climate change.
-In that role, she working with grassroots and frontlines groups and a range of Earthjustice clients and partners to protect communities and special places from extreme pollution and destruction.
+Before becoming Director of Media Relations, Liz was a campaign manager in Earthjustice's Washington, D.C. office, leading Earthjustice's public advocacy campaigns on mountaintop removal mining, clean water, national forests, and climate change.
+In that role, she worked with grassroots and frontlines groups and a range of Earthjustice clients and partners to protect communities and special places from extreme pollution and destruction.

 Previous to her role at Earthjustice, Liz managed communications and policy dialogues for the Aspen Institute’s Energy and Environment Policy Program, managed the Aspen Institute’s environmental leadership fellowship program and was a member of the core team that produced the Aspen Ideas Festival.